cdktf/cdktf-provider-postgresql/docs/functionResource.java.md

 Language of theof the function.
 One of: internal, sql, c, plpgsql.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cyrilgdn/postgresql/1.20.0/docs/resources/function#language FunctionResource#language}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cyrilgdn/postgresql/1.21.0/docs/resources/function#language FunctionResource#language}

+---

+##### `parallel`<sup>Optional</sup> <a name="parallel" id="@cdktf/provider-postgresql.functionResource.FunctionResource.Initializer.parameter.parallel"></a>

+- *Type:* java.lang.String

+If the function can be executed in parallel for a single query execution.
+One of: UNSAFE, RESTRICTED, SAFE.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cyrilgdn/postgresql/1.21.0/docs/resources/function#parallel FunctionResource#parallel}

 ---